WeblateOrg/weblate/docs/admin/deployments.rst

     docker-compose up

-Enjoy your Weblate deployment, it's accessible on port 8000 of the container.
+Enjoy your Weblate deployment, it's accessible on port 80 of the web container.

 .. seealso:: :ref:`invoke-manage`